Solvency Certificate: Meaning, Purpose & How It Works

 What are the fees for a solvency certificate?

 The fees for a solvency certificate typically vary based on the issuing authority and the state you reside in.
-On average, the cost is around INR 2,000 when obtained through a bank or financial institution.
+On average, the cost is around Rs.
+2,000 when obtained through a bank or financial institution.

 What is the validity of solvency certificates?